 CU-PIE offers a variety of free train-the-trainer sessions to credit union professionals to help them better teach financial literacy to adults and youth in our community.

 Each spring, CU-PIE also hosts a speech competition among credit union professionals to emphasize to our industry peers our responsibility and privilege to promote financial literacy.

-The CUPIE Speech Contest will be April 18th, 2013 at 6:00 pm at the Sacramento Hilton Hotel.
+The CU-PIE Speech Contest will be held April 16, 2015.
 Click here for more details.